 If spirits want to communicate with you, it should be on the same terms as the living.
 We make it as easy as possible for them to speak to us through EVP, photos, and other measurable means.

-There is absolutely no reason for anyone to put themselves at risk by “letting in” a spirit that might be cleverly disguised.
+There is absolutely no reason for anyone to put themselves at risk by “letting in” a spirit that might be malicious, but cleverly disguised.

 I’m not questioning the skills, spiritual gifts, or competence of most psychics.